Batman: Hush: Plot

 In an epilogue to his face-off with Elliot, Batman discovers that the true mastermind behind the conspiracy is the Riddler.
-Batman realized it was Riddler when he used, not his real name in Elliot's medical records, but the name of the inventor of the crossword puzzle, Arthur Wynne.
+Batman realized it was Riddler when he didn't use the name in Elliot's medical records, but the name of the inventor of the crossword puzzle, Arthur Wynne.
 Riddler had used a Lazarus Pit to cure himself of terminal brain cancer, and during his time in the pit, deduced Batman's identity as Bruce Wayne.
 Having first approached Thomas Elliot with a cure for his mother's disease (the Lazarus Pit), the Riddler had instead allied with Elliot against Wayne.
-Riddler was also the only villain who Batman did not believe acted in an unusual way during the entire saga; the robbery Batman foiled was fairly typical of Riddler at the time.
-The Riddler also tells him that he and Elliot referred to the plot as the "Hush" plot.
+Riddler was also the only villain who Batman did not believe acted in an unusual way during this saga; the robbery Batman foiled was fairly typical of Riddler at the time.
+The Riddler also reveals that he and Elliot referred to the plot as the "Hush" plot.
 He further reveals that he knows Batman's identity as Wayne, but Batman is unfazed because a riddle which everyone knows the answer to would be worthless to Riddler.
 In addition, Batman warns that if Riddler reveals his secrets, it exposes Riddler as the culprit who used Ra's al Ghul's Lazarus Pit, who would then send the League of Assassins after him.

 Another mystery begins troubling the Dark Knight.
 Even though the man he fought at the graveyard was revealed to be Clayface, Jason Todd's remains are still missing from his grave.
-The Riddler even taunts Batman of his greatest failure to save Jason's life, and refuses to tell him where Jason's body is, prompting Batman to knock out the Riddler.
+The Riddler even taunts Batman of his greatest failure to save Jason's life, and refuses to reveal where Jason's body is, prompting Batman to knock out the Riddler.

-In the final scene Batman and Catwoman meet.
+Batman and Catwoman later meet.
 He continues to mistrust her and cannot be sure that she is not more aware of the plot than she admits.
 While trying to console him, Catwoman inadvertently tells him to "hush" seconds before trying to kiss him, provoking a fierce reaction from Batman that compels her to end the relationship.
 Before leaving, she says that she does not care if their relationship started out as a "spell".
 It works because of who they are, and someday he will learn to trust that.
 Batman also thinks that it may be possible "someday".